bcgov/platform-services-registry/docs/business-logic/public-cloud/finance-reporting.md

 | Create request `provisionedDate` | First month the account/sub could have spend (preferred) |
 | Product `createdAt`              | Fallback when provision date is absent                   |

 Months before that start are out of scope (`—`, not incomplete).
 After a successful provider-month ingest, products that existed in that month get a rollup, including **$0** when they had no billing lines.
-Estate FYTD coverage only expects elapsed months where at least one in-scope product existed.
-Snapshot service-line chips and rankings use the same complete-month set.
-Scheduled backfill stays at `IngestionRun` grain and still re-runs failed estate months.
+Estate FYTD coverage only expects closed months where at least one in-scope product existed.
+FYTD actuals, forecast, snapshot chips, and rankings include every rollup we have through today (current month is month-to-date).
+The current calendar month is shown as partial until it closes.
+Scheduled backfill stays at `IngestionRun` grain, always refreshes the current and last complete months, and still re-runs failed estate months.

 Concurrent ingest of the same provider/month is blocked by `IngestionLock` (required unique `key`).
 A second persist returns **409** (not 500); Airflow retries that POST until the lock is free.
 Push that model before running ingest; drop any leftover `IngestionRun.ingestLockKey` unique index from the earlier optional-field lock.